LarsEKrueger/bite/readme.md

 capabilities of a graphical interface.

-There are some shells, e.g. fish, that try to improve upon the state of the art, but still limit themselves to same simple text interface as the original shells.
+There are some shells, e.g. fish, that try to improve upon the state of the art, but still limit themselves to the same simple text interface as the original shells.
 There are also advanced terminal emulators, but those seem to focus on taking over tasks of window managers, e.g. providing tiling windows.